![Currencyfreaks free currency conversion to get currency fluctuation data and historical forex exchange rate][image1]

 node server.js

-Open your web browser and navigate to http://localhost:3000.
-You should see the styled currency converter form.
+Take a look at the styled currency converter form.
 Fill out the form and submit it to see the converted currency.

 Output